AirAlert-WR/IoT_controller/README.md

 > !!!ATTENTION!!!
 > All information about the currently implemented sensors is located iside [this](src/mqttTasks/sensorDevices) Directory

+## Loading inside the IDE

+This project was created with **PyCharm Community Edition** by JetBains.
+Just load the project and install all extensions recommended by the IDE assistant.

+> !!!ATTENTION!!!
+> An **initialization is needed anyway**!!!
+> Check the further steps for more information.

 ## Installation and initialization

 ### Software